 Job market in Indonesia

-Indonesia’s rich supply of natural resources has attracted expats with skills in mining and construction, while agriculture is another large employer.
-Other important sectors of the Indonesian economy include textiles, electronics and manufacturing of apparel and footwear.
+Indonesia’s abundant natural resources offer plenty of work opportunities for expats with expertise in mining and construction, while agriculture remains a significant employer.
+Other important sectors of the Indonesian economy include textiles, electronics, and apparel and footwear manufacturing.
 There are also opportunities for expats wanting to teach English in Indonesia, while others move there to take up a position within the humanitarian or tourism sectors.

 Finding a job in Indonesia

-Most expats are employed by foreign companies in Indonesia and secure a job before arriving in the country, with many sent as part of an intra-company transfer.
+Most expats find employment with international corporations in Indonesia and secure a job before arrival, with many sent as part of an intra-company transfer.
 There are several local job portals for searching for jobs online.

-Foreigners wanting to work in Indonesia will need a valid work permit.
-The process for acquiring a work permit for Indonesia can be quite complicated but, thankfully, most hiring companies will deal with all the logistics for this.
+Foreigners aspiring to work in Indonesia will need to obtain a valid work permit.
+The process for acquiring a work permit for Indonesia can be quite complicated, but thankfully, most hiring companies will deal with all the logistics for this.

-It is not always easy for expats to find employment, as government policy dictates that companies wanting to hire foreigners in Indonesia will need to show that the potential employee has significant skills in their sector and that there are no locals capable of filling the position.
-Certain sectors also have restrictions on the employment of expats.
-The bureaucratic hurdles in this regard can be quite intense and companies are therefore often reluctant to hire foreigners.
+Securing employment can pose challenges for expats.
+This is due to government policy in Indonesia mandating that companies adhere to certain criteria when hiring foreigners.
+They need to demonstrate that the potential employee possesses significant skills in their sector and that there are no local job-seekers capable of filling the position.
+Certain sectors have restrictions on the employment of expats.
+The bureaucratic hurdles in this regard can be quite intense, often making companies reluctant to hire foreigners.

 Work culture in Indonesia

 Expats working in Indonesia will generally experience a friendly and welcoming environment.
-Business structures are hierarchical and the concept of saving face should always be considered in order to maintain harmonious relationships and avoid offending Indonesian colleagues.
+Business structures are hierarchical, and the concept of saving face should be kept in mind to maintain harmonious relationships and avoid offending Indonesian colleagues.

-The communication style in Indonesia may be something expats take a while to get used to – Indonesians often adopt an indirect style to avoid offending anyone.
-Expats, therefore, need to exercise patience when engaging in negotiations with Indonesian counterparts, as an answer of 'yes' may sometimes indicate that an associate has heard the request, rather than an actual answer to the question.
+Adapting to the communication style in Indonesia may be a learning curve for expats – Indonesians typically adopt an indirect style to avoid offending anyone.
+Expats, therefore, need to exercise patience when engaging in negotiations with Indonesian counterparts, as an answer of 'yes' may sometimes indicate that an associate has heard the request rather than an actual answer to the question.
 Besides, understanding and respecting the local customs and cultural nuances is imperative for forging successful professional relationships in this diverse and traditional country.